 Branch Task

-The Branch task is used to implement conditional routing in workflow scheduling.
-It dynamically determines which downstream path to trigger based on the output results of upstream tasks.
-Similar to the For-each loop task, the Branch task needs to be used in conjunction with an upstream task that has output parameters.
-By evaluating expressions on the output dataset, results are mapped to different downstream paths.
+A branch task implements conditional routing in workflow scheduling.
+It dynamically determines which downstream path to trigger based on the output of an upstream task.
+Similar to a For-each loop task, a branch task must be used together with an upstream task that produces output parameters.
+It evaluates expressions against the output dataset and maps results to different downstream paths.

 How It Works